JuPfu/chelona/Readme.md

-**cheló̱na**  |--| A Parboiled2 Based Scala Parser for the W3C RDF 1.1 Turtle Language
+**cheló̱na**  A Parboiled2 Based Scala Parser for the W3C RDF 1.1 Turtle Language

-.. contents:: Contents of this Document

 Introduction
 ============